 The role of High Sheriff is essentially the sharp end of a conduit to helping people and the High Sheriffs’ Trust, its main vehicle for charity fundraising, is arguably more important today than ever.
-I intend to raise the Trust’s profile as much as possible so that more people, and businesses, might be encouraged to donate and importantly so that charities and community groups know the facility is there.
+I shall continue the good work of raising the Trust’s profile as much as possible so that more people, and businesses, might be encouraged to donate and – importantly – so that charities and community groups know the facility is there.
 But it’s not all about fundraising and giving: if you’re going to make a difference in society it involves education.
-In my capacity as a Financial Adviser I have been developing a financial education presentation that members of the team at Rouse Limited will be taking to Island schools to present to sixth formers during my year in office and beyond.
+As a former teacher and a mother, I want to reach out to schools in particular.
+Our future lies with our young people, and they and their teachers need our encouragement and support on their journey to becoming mature and valuable members of our community.